apollo-lang/apollo/doc/reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 C4          -- C on the fourth octave.
 Translates to 60
-A#5         -- A#5 on the fifth octave.
+A#5         -- A# on the fifth octave.
 Translates to 82
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ###### Pitch to Integer Table